KittyGiraudel/site/_posts/2012-03-24-sassy-matrix-because-one-dimension-wasnt-enough.md

 2. Add `require 'SassyMatrix'` in `config.rb`
 3. `@import "SassyMatrix"` in your stylesheet

-I'd love to have some feedbacks!
+Also, you can play with SassyMatrix directly at [SassMeister](http://sassmeister.com), so be sure to give it a try.
+Plus, I'd love to have some feedbacks!
 </section>